-5 Financial Supervisory Authority (2022) Principles for identifying other systemically important credit institutions (O-SIIs) and setting additional capital requirements.
+&lt;sup>6 Financial Supervisory Authority (2022) Principles for identifying other systemically important credit institutions (O-SIIs) and setting additional capital requirements.

-6 Miles, Yang & Marcheggiano (2013) Optimal bank capital; Bank of England (2015) Measuring the macroeconomic costs and benefits of higher UK bank capital requirements; BIS (2016) Adding it all up: the macroeconomic impact of Basel III and outstanding reform issues; IMF (2016) Benefits and costs of Bank Capital; FED (2017) An Empirical Economic Assessment of the Costs and Benefits of Bank Capital in the US; ECB (2020) Twin default crises; IMF (2023) Finland: Financial Sector Assessment Program -Technical Note on Macroprudential Policy Framework and Tools.
+&lt;sup>7 Miles, Yang & Marcheggiano (2013) Optimal bank capital; Bank of England (2015) Measuring the macroeconomic costs and benefits of higher UK bank capital requirements; BIS (2016) Adding it all up: the macroeconomic impact of Basel III and outstanding reform issues; IMF (2016) Benefits and costs of Bank Capital; FED (2017) An Empirical Economic Assessment of the Costs and Benefits of Bank Capital in the US; ECB (2020) Twin default crises; IMF (2023) Finland: Financial Sector Assessment Program - Technical Note on Macroprudential Policy Framework and Tools.

-7 Where the appropriate capital level has been presented as a range, the table shows the midpoint of the range.
+&lt;sup>8 Where the appropriate capital level has been presented as a range, the table shows the midpoint of the range.

-In the light of an overall assessment based on stress tests and research findings, in an environment of average cyclical risks, the sufficient level of macroprudential capital buffers for the Finnish banking sector is approximately 6-7% of risk weighted assets.
-Due to methodological differences and uncertainty relating to the calculations, it is appropriate to determine the estimated sufficient level as a range rather than a point estimate.
-The level corresponds to the level of capital requirements implied by BoF-FIN-FSA stress tests and O-SII buffers, and roughly to the average level of required buffers derived from research findings.8 In the event of an increase in cyclical or other severe stability threats, it might be justified to apply higher buffer requirements.
+differences and uncertainty relating to the calculations, it is appropriate to determine the estimated sufficient level as a range rather than a point estimate.
+The level corresponds to the level of capital requirements implied by BoF-FIN-FSA stress tests and O-SII buffers, and roughly to the average level of required buffers derived from research findings.
+In the event of an increase in cyclical or other severe stability threats, it might be justified to apply higher buffer requirements.

 The following chart presents an overview of macroprudential buffers and the buffer requirements implied by stress tests and research findings.
-The chart also shows the minimum level of average macroprudential capital requirements for the Finnish banking sector determined by regulation and EU-level guidelines.
-The minimum level has been calculated as the sum of the capital conservation buffer (2.5%) and the average level of O-SII buffers under the ECB's floor methodology for O-SII buffer rates.9
+The chart also presents the minimum level of average macroprudential capital requirements for the Finnish banking sector determined by regulation and EU-level guidelines.
+The minimum level has been calculated as the sum of the capital conservation buffer (2.5%) and the average level of O-SII buffers under the ECB's floor methodology for O-SII buffer rates.